 This is the 2nd post in a 6 post series on the Compaq Portable 386 Computer.
-In this section we take a look at the Gas Plasma Screen, the computer’s specifications, and what the display looks like running MS-DOS games.
+This section looks at the Gas Plasma Screen, the computer’s specifications, and what the display looks like running MS-DOS games.
 You can jump to:

 - First Impressions